 We use our IBM DOORS expertise to capture all related specification documents and use embedded DOORS traceability links to relate functionality between the various specification documents.
 A DOORS architectural schema has been designed to support the information model for testing of Tactical Data Link (TDL) hardware.

 TTT User functionality has been implemented within DOORS through the production of supporting DOORS eXecutable Language (DXL).
-This provides access to a range of functionality to manage the selection of requirements and creation of new formal test module with appropriate automated traceability linkages to the source standards.
+This provides access to a range of functionality to manage the selection of requirements and creation of new formal test modules with appropriate automated traceability linkages to the source standards.
 The TTT's test tracking tool kit is utilised to elicit results captured against the generated test module.

 Test reporting is handled through IBM Rational Publishing Engine.
 A number of report templates are pre-defined supporting the DOORS database schema to output test documentations in an efficient manner.
 Test Report, Test Matrix and Verification Cross Reference Index (VCRI) are examples.